dfmdmx/dfmdmx.github.io/open-source.md

 permalink: /open-source/
 ---

-These are some of the current design tools hosted on GitHub so far.
-They are also available on my github profile [https://github.com/dfmdmx](https://github.com/dfmdmx).
+These are my public Repositories hosted on GitHub.
+They are also available on my GitHub profile [https://github.com/dfmdmx](https://github.com/dfmdmx).

 ## Repositories